ikem-krueger/ikem-krueger.github.io/_posts/2018-02-23-ccache-for-faster-compilation.md

 But how do I use ccache for all compilations?
 The question is answered [here](https://ccache.samba.org/manual/latest.html#_run_modes).

-I decided for the "symlinks" method:
+I decided for a variation of the "symlinks" method:

 ```
 for tool in /usr/lib/ccache/*